xixu-me/git-desktop/docs/contributing/setup-macos.md

 ## Yarn

 Follow [this guide](https://yarnpkg.com/en/docs/install#mac-stable) to install a system-level `yarn`.
-GitHub Desktop uses a local version of `yarn`, but it needs a version on your `PATH` to bootstrap itself.
+Git Desktop uses a local version of `yarn`, but it needs a version on your `PATH` to bootstrap itself.

 This is important because `yarn` uses lock files to pin dependencies.
 If you